Log In

 • I will ask questions related to the outcome you want to achieve.

-• I will ask questions related to your current goals to attain the desired result.
+• I will ask questions about your current goals to attain the desired result.

-• Then, I will ask questions related to what is happening now and what can be modified.
+• Then, I will ask questions about what is happening now and what can be modified.

-• The next step is to develop a plan to improve athletic performance.
+• And based on all the information collected, the next step is to develop a plan to improve athletic performance.
 The mental skills are implemented in the plan.

 During the psychophysiological profile and Biofeedback session

-• Electrical sensors are attached to the various part of the athlete’s body and the indiviual is exposed to minor stressors.
+• Electrical sensors are attached to various parts of the athlete’s body, and the individual is exposed to minor stressors.

 • The sensors measure the athlete’s emotional and physiological reactivity to stressors.